Jane Manning James: Early life in Connecticut

-Jane Elizabeth Manning James was born in Wilton, Connecticut, to Isaac Manning and Eliza Phyllis Mead.
+Jane Elizabeth Manning was born in Wilton, Connecticut, to Isaac Manning and Eliza Phyllis Mead.
 Although late in Jane's life her brother Isaac stated that she had been born in 1813, there are source discrepancies that place her birthday anywhere from September 22, 1812, to the year 1820 or 1822 (the latter being asserted on her gravestone).
-The Mannings were a free family living in rural Connecticut, and Jane had at least five siblings including Isaac, Lewis, Peter, Sarah, and Angeline.
-At the age of six, Jane was sent to New Canaan to live with Joseph and Hannah Fitch, a wealthy white family.
-She was raised by the Fitches' daughter and lived with them for the next thirty years.
+The Mannings were a free family living in rural Connecticut, and according to her brother Isaac, Jane and he had six siblings: Israel, Peter, Sarah, Angeline, and two more sisters.
+At the age of six, Jane was sent to New Canaan, Connecticut, to live with Joseph and Hannah Fitch, a wealthy white family.
+She was raised by the Fitches' daughter and lived with them for the next twenty years.
 Little is known about Jane's life with the Fitches other than she worked as a servant: cooking, cleaning, and ironing, etc. While with the Fitches, Jane was also brought up as a Christian, and she was baptized into the Presbyterian Church at about 14 years old.
-On March 1, 1835, Jane gave birth to a son, Sylvester, whose father is unknown.
+On March 1, 1838, Jane gave birth to a son, Sylvester, whose father is unknown.

 Conversion and relocation to Nauvoo

 In the fall of 1842, two LDS missionaries, one of whom was Charles Wesley Wandell, were preaching in the area.
-James was forbidden by her Presbyterian preacher to listen to the missionaries, but recorded later that she "had a desire to hear them.
+Jane was forbidden by her Presbyterian preacher to listen to the missionaries, but recorded later that she "had a desire to hear them.
 I went on a Sunday and was fully convinced that it was the true Gospel."
-James was baptized into the Latter Day Saint Church the following Sunday, and acquainted many friends and family members with her new beliefs as well.
-A year later, James and eight other members of her family—her mother, three brothers, two sisters, and a brother and sister-in-law—decided to sell their home in Wilton and move to Nauvoo, Illinois, in order to live among other members of their new faith.
+Jane was baptized into the Latter Day Saint Church the following Sunday, and acquainted many friends and family members with her new beliefs as well.
+A year later, Jane and eight other members of her family—her mother, three brothers, two sisters, and a brother and sister-in-law—decided to sell their home in Wilton and move to Nauvoo, Illinois, in order to live among other members of their new faith.
 The James family began their journey with other recently converted Latter Day Saints under the direction of Charles Wandell, and traveled from Fairfield, Connecticut, to New York City, then on to Albany and Buffalo.
 In Buffalo, the James family was separated from the rest of the group; there is dispute as to whether the split took place because James and her family could not afford to pay the fare from Buffalo to Ohio, or if the black Saints were denied passage due to their race.
 Wandell made arrangements to transport their luggage while James and her family traveled the remainder of their journey (approximately 800 miles) on foot, arriving in Nauvoo in late fall of 1843.
 James later recalled that the group "walked until our shoes were worn out, and our feet became sore and cracked open and bled until you could see the whole print of our feet with blood on the ground."